-Staff believes PEF's proposal to hedge transportation fuel surcharges would not reduce costs, but would reduce the price volatility of the delivered price of coal.
+We find that PEF's proposal to hedge transportation fuel surcharges would not reduce costs, but would reduce the price volatility of the delivered price of coal.
 The long-term benefit of this to customers would be less volatile fuel costs and more stable fuel factors.
-PEF has long-standing experience in using swaps and options to hedge the price of natural gas and fuel oil used for generating electricity, and hedging transportation fuel surcharges will not increase administrative costs.
+PEF has long-